Occupational Assessment (CPAT)

 The CPAT is a sequence of events requiring you to progress along a predetermined path from event to event in a continuous manner.

--Donald Owens, Fire Fighter Candidate
+~ Lauren Blackburn, Fire Fighter Candidate

 Candidate Physical Ability Test Overview: